 Soil: In pots, use a chunky, fast draining soil.
 This is one group of plants that does not thrive in the traditional loamy garden mix.
 There are special potting mixes sold for succulents.

-Below are some popular succulents that are generally easy to grow.
+Here are some popular succulent plants that are generally easy to grow.

 01 of 10

 The majority of us can't grow Aeoniums year round, in the garden.
 Don't let that stop you from enjoying them, though.
 Although they have the familiar rosettes of Hens and Chicks, these quirky succulents are so waxy and shiny, they almost look artificial.
 In warm climates, they can grow into shrubs.
 Just imagine coming across a Hens and Chicks at eye level.